 Touch a Mars rock

-For a limited time through July, touch a real piece of Mars and see a collection of three other rare Mars meteorites.
+Touch a real piece of Mars and see a collection of three other rare Mars meteorites.
 There are fewer than 150 Mars meteorites, and most of those are held in private collections.
 Don’t miss your chance to see and touch an actual piece of the red planet in Mission Mars.